Self-dualities and Galois symmetries in Feynman integrals: Examples with dlog-forms

 Thirdly, we studied a further planar double-box integral with one internal mass.
 The massive propagators are indicated by red lines in the right diagram of figure~\ref{fig_massive_double_box}.
 This family differs from the previous one by the mass assignments for the internal propagators, and consists of $32$ master integrals.
 The first analytic computation was presented in ref.~\cite{Becchetti:2017abb}, again via an $\eps$-factorised differential equation.

 These examples have been chosen as they provide sectors with up to four master integrals and several square roots.
-In all cases we were able to make self-duality and Galois symmetries manifest.
+In all cases we were able to realise self-duality and Galois symmetries.